kiljee/react-native-starter-kit/README.md

 # React Native Starter kit 🚀

-*You're viewing the new and updated version of React Native Starter, previous version can be found under the [v1 branch](https://github.com/flatlogic/react-native-starter/tree/v1)*

-A fast starter with react native and redux .
+*You're viewing the new and updated version of React Native Starter kit A fast starter with react native and redux .

 ## What's inside